Exhibiting surfing history and culture

 Profiled as a historian of surfing: Leon-Ben Lamprecht, “See, ‘surf’ end die impak van segregasie“, By, 17 August 2013.
-(This was an insert in the Saturday edition of Die Burger newspaper).
+(This was an insert in the Saturday edition of Die Burger newspaper, link is broken).

 On the history of surfing in South Africa in “Episode 8: Noetzie to Jeffreys Bay” of Shoreline.
 Dir.
 Sanet Olivier, Homebrew Films/SABC2, 2009.
 (TV documentary/DVD Box set).

 On surfing and skin cancer.
 Interviewed by Ross Frylinck, Wavescape, 25 August 2007.

 Papers on surfing history presented at conferences, seminars & talk series

 “Surfing with the ‘dark nations’: Hawaiians, ‘honorary whites’ and professional surfing in apartheid South Africa, 1969-1990,” paper for the History Department Seminar Series, Stellenbosch University, Stellenbosch, 2 August 2016.

 “Historicising Liquid Girls: Changing surfing femininities in postapartheid South Africa,” paper presented at the Surfing Social Hui: Re-imagining the Surfer Identity conference hosted by the University of Waikato held in Solscape, Raglan, New Zealand, 10-12 February 2016.